78 Exciting 4th Grade Science Projects and Experiments

 4th Grade Science Fair Projects

-These 4th grade experiments also work well as science fair projects.
+These 4th grade science experiments also work well as science fair projects.
 Try changing up the variables to turn it into a real experiment, then form a hypothesis and find out what happens.

 Student's gloved hand holding a soap bubble next to a window (Fourth Grade Science)